Cocklebur (Xanthium strumarium

 - Height: Grows to about 3 feet tall

-- Young plants Cocklebur seedlings appear as a whitish-green stem with two strap-shaped green leaves.
+- Young plants Seedlings appear as a whitish-green stem with two strap-shaped green leaves.

-- Leaves: Cocklebur has alternate, rough, broadly triangular to heart-shaped leaves.
+- Leaves: Alternate, rough, broadly triangular to heart-shaped leaves.

-- Stems: Cocklebur stems are round to slightly rubbed, covered with short white hairs along the surface, and are often speckled with purple.
+- Stems: Round to slightly rubbed, covered with short white hairs along the surface, and are often speckled with purple.

-- Fruits: Cocklebur fruits are small, hard, oval-shaped, 2-chambered burs that are covered with strong, hooked spines.
+- Fruits: Small, hard, oval-shaped, 2-chambered burs that are covered with strong, hooked spines.

-- Flowers: Cocklebur plants produce two different types of flowers depending on whether the plant is male or female.
+- Flowers: Two types of flowers can grow, depending on whether the plant is male or female.
 Male plants produce short, terminal branches of flowers along the upper half of the plant.
 Each male compound flower occurs on a short pedicel and is slightly rounded at the top.
 Female plants develop clusters of flowers within the axils of the leaves, in the lower half of the plant.
 Each female compound flower contains 2 pistillate florets, which are nearly enclosed by a prickly floral bract with a bur-like appearance.
 The female compound flowers are initially green, but turn brown as they mature and are slow to detach from the racemes.
 Both flower types bloom during the later summer or early fall.